 Senior Research Associate

 Jake has led an evaluation of a child development program (United Way’s Columbus Kids) and an assessment of strategies for the City to encourage young professionals to move to Columbus (Create Columbus Commission).
 He has also worked alongside colleagues on projects for the City, JFS, and FCCS.
 Jake’s research and professional background sparked his interest in local economic development and the importance of local people as stakeholders in development.
-Jake hopes his research at CRP can be useful in ensuring community involvement in program development.
+Jake hopes his research at Thoughtwell can be useful in ensuring community involvement in program development.

 director of operations